-1.14.2 Delayed Work

-Developers shall note that if the Town of Essex agrees and/or requests that some of the work be delayed (i.e., surface asphalt), performance securities for 100% of the outstanding works will be required in addition to the maintenance security.
-The value of the existing maintenance security can be reduced to cover 100% of the outstanding value of the delayed work once the maintenance period for the work that was not delayed has expired.
-The Town of Essex will not accept any other forms of security.

-1.14.3 Maintenance

-Unless otherwise noted in the Development Agreement, Developers are required to provide cash or an irrevocable Letter of Credit in an amount equal to 25% of the value of the development.
-Securities will be released at the end of the maintenance period, which will be one year (minimum) following the date of the Town of Essex letter accepting the services (based on rectification of construction deficiencies and confirmation from the Developer's consultant).

-1.14.4 Site Plan Agreements

-To ensure due and proper performance of the work agreed to as part of a site plan control agreement, a security deposit will be required in an amount that is proportional to the size and significance of the development (at discretion of the Town of Essex) and required works as determined by the Town of Essex.
-The percent value of this item will be determined at the time of Site Plan Agreement.
-The security deposit shall be in the form of either an irrevocable letter of credit or as cash to be kept in an interest bearing account by the Town of Essex.
-The security deposit (including interest) will be returned to the Developer within 30 days of being notified by the Town's Director of Infrastructure and Chief Building Official that all required works as set out in this agreement have been substantially completed, with any deficiencies corrected, all to the satisfaction of the Municipality and are in compliance with any applicable federal, provincial or municipal statute, by-law or regulation.

-1.14.5 Subdivision Agreement

-Specific details of each Subdivision Agreement will be set out as part of the process as outlined in this manual.
-All Developments must be designed and constructed in accordance with the requirements of this Development Manual and the corresponding Subdivision Agreement.
+Developers shall note that if the Town of Essex agrees and/or requests that some of th e work be delayed (i.e., surface asphalt), performance securities for 100% of the outstanding we be required in addition to the maintenance security.
+The value of the existing maintenance security can be reduced to cover 100% of the outstanding value of the delayed work of maintenance period for the work that was not delayed has expired.
+The Town of Essex accept any other forms of security. vorks will ance nce the will not 1.14.3 Maintenance Unless otherwise noted in the Development Agreement, Developers are required to pr cash or an irrevocable Letter of Credit in an amount equal to 25% of the value of the development.
+Securities will be released at the end of the maintenance period, which one year (minimum) following the date of the Town of Essex letter accepting the servic (based on rectification of construction deficiencies and confirmation from the Develop consultant). ovide will be es er's 1.14.4 Site Plan Agreements To ensure due and proper performance of the work agreed to as part of a site plan cor agreement, a security deposit will be required in an amount that is proportional to the significance of the development (at discretion of the Town of Essex) and required work determined by the Town of Essex.
+The percent value of this item will be determined at of Site Plan Agreement.
+The security deposit shall be in the form of either an irrevocab of credit or as cash to be kept in an interest bearing account by the Town of Essex.
+The deposit (including interest) will be returned to the Developer within 30 days of being n the Town's Director of Infrastructure and Chief Building Official that all required works out in this agreement have been substantially completed, with any deficiencies correct the satisfaction of the Municipality and are in compliance with any applicable federal, or municipal statute, by-law or regulation. trol size and s as the time le letter security otified by as set ed, all to provincial 1.14.5 Subdivision Agreement Specific details of each Subdivision Agreement will be set out as part of the process as in this manual.
+All Developments must be designed and constructed in accordance wit requirements of this Development Manual and the corresponding Subdivision Agreem outlined n the ent.
 The Subdivision Agreement will set out specific requirements for each Development.
-In case of conflict the Subdivision Agreement will supersede the requirements of this manual.

-The Subdivision Agreement will be prepared by the Town of Essex at the cost of the Developer.
+I conflict the Subdivision Agreement will supersede the requirements of this manual. n case of The Subdivision Agreement will be prepared by the Town of Essex at the cost of the De veloper.